jofas/blog/content/003-mongodump-archive-to-json/index.md

   During that grace period the final, immutable state of the data was replicated onto every backup hard drive.
-  Getting the same replication for an extra dump seemed like a lot of unnecessary manual work.
+  Getting the same replication for an extra dump seemed like a lot of unnecessary manual work, requiring me to get every hard drive, drive to my server's location and one by one plug them in and copy the final dump to every drive.
-  I could've changed the backup routine to dump human-readable data and let it run for another three weeks to populate every device with at least one copy of the data, but that would've meant unnecessarily paying for the hosting of a useless shell of a service.
+  Another possibility would've been to change the backup routine to dump human-readable data and let it run for another three weeks to populate every device with at least one copy of the data.
+  But that would've meant unnecessarily paying for the hosting of a useless shell of a service.

 * *History:*  All the backups together make up a coarsely grained history of the data and the changes that were made to it.